samiyakhtar/samiyakhtar/README.md

-## 🌷 Hi, I'm Samiya! 🌷
+### 🌷 Hi, I'm Samiya! 🌷

+#### About Me
-I am currently a senior at the University of Houston studying Psychology and Data Science.
+I am currently a senior at the University of Houston completing my B.S. in Data Science and Psychology.

-📍 Houston, Texas
+📍 Houston, TX

 📧 Email: samiyakhtar.com